 All 50 states and the federal government have enacted some type of lemon law to protect consumers.
 In California, the statute is known as the Song-Beverly Consumer Warranty Act, codified at California Civil Code sections 1792 to 1795.8.
 Under the California Lemon Law, you may be entitled to one of the following remedies:

 A Los Angeles lemon law lawyer at Neale & Fhima is familiar with lemon law claims, and we can file one on your behalf.
-Our firm has a 99% record of success in lemon law cases!
-To find out more about how we can help, call us for a free initial consultation at (888) 407-2955.
+Whether you become aware of your vehicle’s defects days, months or even years after driving it off the dealership lot, California lemon law could provide a legal remedy.
+To find out more about how our attorneys can help, call us for a free initial consultation at 888-407-2955.
 You don’t have to put up with a vehicle that doesn’t run properly.

 A “lemon” is a car, truck, SUV, or RV that has been defective from the day you drove it off the lot.
 It has never really functioned correctly despite repeated attempts to get it repaired by a mechanic.
 Whether it’s because of a broken axle, faulty transmission, defective brakes, malfunctioning seats or a wide range of other mechanical and electrical problems, these vehicles have spent too much time at the dealership’s service department.
 To determine whether you have a lemon law claim, find out if your new vehicle is still under the original manufacturer’s warranty.
 If it is, you may have a claim.
 If you own a used vehicle, then you will need one of three specific warranties to file a lemon law claim (outlined below).
 Before being eligible to file a claim, you need to have made a “reasonable number of attempts” to get your new or used vehicle repaired.
 Find out more in: Do You Have a Lemon?